th3w1zard1/PyKotor/wiki/GFF-File-Format.md

 **Reference**: [`vendor/reone/src/libs/resource/format/gffreader.cpp:78-146`](https://github.com/th3w1zard1/reone/blob/master/src/libs/resource/format/gffreader.cpp#L78-L146)

-### Field Indices
+### Field Indices (Multiple Element Map / MultiMap)

-When a struct has multiple fields, the struct's data field contains an offset into the field indices array, which lists the field indices for that struct.
+When a struct has multiple fields, the struct's data field contains an offset into the field indices array (also called the "Multiple Element Map" or "MultiMap" in older documentation), which lists the field indices for that struct.

+**Access Pattern**: When a struct has exactly one field, the struct's data field directly contains the field index.
+When a struct has more than one field, the data field contains a byte offset into the field indices array, which is an array of UInt32 values listing the field indices.

+**Reference**: [`vendor/xoreos-docs/specs/torlack/itp.html`](vendor/xoreos-docs/specs/torlack/itp.html) - Entry/Entity table access patterns and MultiMap explanation

 ### List Indices

 Lists are stored as arrays of struct indices.
 The list field contains an offset into the list indices array, which contains the struct indices that make up the list.

+**Access Pattern**: For a LIST type field, the field's data/offset value specifies a byte offset into the list indices table.
+At that offset, the first UInt32 is the count of entries, followed by that many UInt32 values representing the struct indices.

+**Reference**: [`vendor/xoreos-docs/specs/torlack/itp.html`](vendor/xoreos-docs/specs/torlack/itp.html) - LIST type access pattern

 ---